phenixstrategicplan2

 • Corporate Income Tax – the General Ledger, and thus the CIT return, only includes revenues, expenditures and balance sheet accounts but lacks the applicable CIT tax rate.

-• Value Added Tax – the expenditure (investments/costs) will be posted in the General Ledger net of applicable to input tax and the VAT wis posted on a separate VAT balance sheet account
+• Value Added Tax – the expenditure (investments/costs) will be posted in the General Ledger net of applicable to input tax and the VAT is posted on a separate VAT balance sheet account

-• Wage tax - the payroll posting in the General Ledger is based gross amounts while tax audit samples are generally based on the net amount of wages.
+• Wage tax - the payroll posting in the General Ledger is based on gross amounts, while tax audit samples are generally based on the net amount of wages.

-In practice this means that the following steps should be taken:
+In practice, this means the following steps should be followed:

 21 statistical sampling process steps

-This needs to be taken into account with respect to the amount of work dedicated and if possible, the sample could be reduced in size.
+This distinction should be considered when determining the amount of work required, and if feasible, the sample size could be reduced.

-It is obviously always allowed to use a non-reduced sample (skip step 5 and 6) when performing an internal sample check into the effectiveness of one’s own Tax Control Framework.
+Using the full sample (thus skipping steps 5 and 6) is always permissible when conducting an internal sample check to assess the effectiveness of one’s own Tax Control Framework.

-In the event that the Tax Authority has performed a tax audit based on the single audit method and has imposed substantial tax assessments, it is not only important to check whether the position of the Tax Authority is tenable, but also to evaluate the process.
-That is, it must be determined whether this process can withstand scientific scrutiny.
+If the Tax Authority has conducted a tax audit using the single audit method and has issued substantial tax assessments, it is crucial not only to evaluate the validity of the Tax Authority's position but also to scrutinize the process itself.
+It is essential to determine whether this process can withstand scientific scrutiny.

-In the following paragraphs the methodology of reducing the sample will be outlined.
-The figure below depicts the population for which from every subpopulation a proportional sample of money is drawn.
-The starting point is that the tolerable rate in money for each of the subpopulations is equal to that of the entire population.
+The following paragraphs will outline the methodology for reducing the sample.
+The figure below illustrates the population from which a proportional sample of funds is drawn from each subpopulation.
+The assumption is that the tolerable rate in monetary terms for each subpopulation is the same as that for the entire population.

 Figure 1